We think this movie stands out for:

 Conceived as a return to the lush, "old-fashioned" style of such Disney classics as Pinocchio, this animated movie is an impressive example of cartoon art.
 It features fully animated character motion and a three-dimensional look.
 The animation is rich and warm, filled with exquisite detail and color, which brings the dazzling, set pieces to life (including a duel during a lightning storm, and the finale involving the magic amulet).

 The voice cast is also excellent, boasting such names as the distinguished British actor Derek Jacobi, veteran character actor John Carradine, the reliably comedic Dom DeLuise, and even a young Shannen Doherty as a mouse.
 However, parents should be strongly cautioned that the story's tone frequently careens from cheerfulness to grimness, which may frighten children.
-It does not shy away from being downright terrifying at times, most notably during a gruesome flashback showing animals being tortured.
+The Secret of NIMH does not shy away from being downright terrifying at times, most notably during a gruesome flashback showing animals being tortured.